jonasoesch/p9/paper.md

 #### Object constancy

 Finally, the properties of the visual system can be used to pre-process objects.
 There is some evidence that when the reader has rapid visual access to the targets (<300ms [@Rensink-02:changedetectiona]), changes will be detected before working memory is reached.
 Based on these findings, different authors have tried to use *animation* to reduce cognitive load [@Zongker-03:creatinganimation; @Betrancourt-08:displaykey] with mixed results.
-These findings will be discussed in the chapter on animation (>>Animation)
+These findings will be discussed in the chapter on animation ([-@sec:animation])